 Summarizing the research results of the innovative potential impact on the development of the corporate manufacturing complex, we note that innovative processes and development of industrial corporations are two inseparable components of building their effective production and economic activity.
-In the future we can say that the innovative capabilities of industrial corporations and their innovative potential is the core of the entire potential of the corporate structure of the national economy.
+In the future we can say that the innovative capabilities of industrial corporate structure of the national economy.
 For successful operation and comprehensive development of a corporate manufacturing complex in the country, a number of certain conditions are required, which depend on the ability of corporations to constantly transform and increase the efficiency of innovative processes.